saieno/scuf-controller/README.md

 # Scuf Controller - DualShock Support for Linux

-scuf-controller is a package that configures generic and official Dualshock controllers for use within Linux.
+scuf-controller is a package that configures generic and official Dualshock controllers as Xbox Controllers for use within Linux.
 This works for Official DualShock 4 and DualShock 5 controllers, SCUF brand controllers, and other generic DualShock controllers.

 ## Installation